exakat/php-dictionary/dictionary/test.ini.rst

 + Exploratory tests : when tests are used to check new behavior of the code
 + Regression tests : tests that ensures that previous behaviors are still behaving the same
 + Fuzzing : testing the software with random data
++ Mutation testing : testing the software robustness by altering the code

 Tests may be manual, when they are executed manually.
 Those are not recorded.
 Test may be automated, when they are executed by another piece of software.